 Having a browse on the various blogs around the world this week, I was interested to read some great pieces on staff morale.
 As a company who arrange corporate entertainment and staff events aimed at getting staff out of the office and having FUN, I was particularly interested in these articles.
 It seems that generally staff morale is pretty low in some business where there are redundancies and cost cutting.
+If you’re experiencing financial crisis you can visit Perfect Payday for a hassle-free and fast cash advance.
 Sadly I have heard on three different telephone conversations, that although clients have paid 100% for their shared Christmas parties, they cant be seen to be doing any sort of event and so have cancelled it.
 How appalling for those poor staff who look forward to, at the end of a hard year, to let their hair down at least once, and this has been taken away from them.

 Anyway just some interesting snippets I have picked up this week:

 Morale improvement takes more than just words of praise by Megan McConnell

 There has been a lot written about how to improve the morale of people in the workplace.
 It involves making people feel valued for their contributions, being there to listen to them, and making sure that they get the support they need to do their work.

 However, sometimes what is overlooked is that low staff morale is often a build up of lots of little problems that, as they accumulate, cause morale to drop because they have been overlooked.
 It can be a case of not seeing the wood for the trees!

 Improving morale is the duty of everybody who has a supervisory role from the Team Leaders to the CEO.
 Part of their role is to watch and listen.
 Team Leaders should be encouraged to share their experiences with senior management.
 More importantly, they should be listened to, as they are usually the ones who know what the real problems are.